NOAA-GFDL/MDTF-diagnostics/README.md

 ### Summary of steps for running the package

 You will need to download a) the source code, b) digested observational data, and c) two sets of sample model data (Section 1).
 Afterwards, we describe how to install necessary Conda environments and languages (Section 2) and run the framework on the default test case (Section 3).
+While the package contains quite a few scripts, the most relevant for present purposes are:

+- `conda_env_setup.sh`: automated script for installing necessary Conda environments.
+- `default_tests.jsonc`: configuration file for running the framework.

-Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) in the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/latest/) for how to run the framework on your own data and configure general settings.
+Consult the [Getting started](https://mdtf-diagnostics.readthedocs.io/en/latest/sphinx/start_toc.html) for how to run the framework on your own data and configure general settings.

 ## 1. Download the package code and sample data for testing

 ### 1.1 Obtaining the code